majguo/java-on-azure-samples/wls-dr-filesystem/README.md

-# Deploying a disaster recovery solution of WebLogic on Azure VMs
+# Deploying a filesystem based disaster recovery solution of WebLogic on Azure VMs

-This guide instructus how you can create an environment to demonstrate the disaster recovery solution of WebLogic on Azure VMs:
+This guide instructus how you can create an environment to demonstrate the filesystem based disaster recovery solution of WebLogic on Azure VMs:

 ![Solution architecture for disaster recovery of WebLogic on Azure VMs](./media/DR_Solution_WebLogic_On_Azure.png)